alibaba/Appactive/docs/en/details/demo_nacos.md

 5. Run `sh run-nacos.sh 2 appactiveDemoNamespaceId` in the `appactive-demo` module to start all applications and gateway
 6. Run `sh baseline.sh 3` in the `appactive-portal` module to push the gateway baseline
 7. Bind the local host: `127.0.0.1 demo.appactive.io`, visit the browser `http://demo.appactive.io/buyProduct?r_id=2000` to see the effect
-8. Run `sh cut.sh NACOS appactiveDemoNamespaceId` in the `appactive-portal` module to cut the flow.
+8. Run `sh cut.sh NACOS appactiveDemoNamespaceId` in the `appactive-portal` module to switch flow.
 It should be noted that the write-prohibition rules of this demo are hard-coded.
-If the user wants to change the cut flow range, he needs to calculate the write-prohibition rules and the next-routing-rule by himself, and then execute the cutting command.
+If the user wants to change the flow-switch range, he needs to calculate the write-prohibition rules and the next-routing-rule by himself, and then execute the switching command.

 ## Modules Experience